 The nature-time-nature approach is one way to consider each applicant individually.

-• Nature: What was the nature and gravity of the offense?
+Nature: What was the nature and gravity of the offense?

-• Time: How much time has elapsed since the offense?
+Time: How much time has elapsed since the offense?

-• Nature: What is the nature of the job being sought?
+Nature: What is the nature of the job being sought?

-For example, if a candidate applies to be a delivery driver, a DUI conviction may be a barrier to employment, as the responsibilities of the job and the nature of the offense are deeply correlated.
+For example, if a candidate applies to be a delivery driver, a DUI conviction may be a barrier to employment, as the responsibilities of the job and the nature of the offense are deeply connected.
 However, if the same candidate applied instead for an administrative position where driving is not required, the conviction wouldn’t relate to the skills required for the role.

 Define Your Policy Clearly

 Whatever your policies are, don't leave candidates in the dark.
-If your hands are tied by regulations, risk management, or other constraints, be up front about it.
+If your hands are tied by regulations, risk management, or other constraints, be upfront about it.

 Cara Collective suggests specifying what convictions are deal-breakers and how far back you look.
 Clarity helps candidates make informed decisions about applying, increasing the chances of finding the right fit.
 According to Cara’s Advokit, “Even the simple act of specifying what [you] will/will not accept can increase applications from qualified candidates who may otherwise not apply when they see broad language around a background check.”
 Employers are following Cara's advice.